dstroud/dreamsequence/README.md

 #### CHORD menu

-- Destination: Where the output of the chord sequence is sent for playback.
-Some menu items are destination-specific.
+- Output: Where the output of the chord sequence is sent for playback.
+Some menu items are output-specific.
   - Mute: Still sends active chords to the Seq and harmonizers, they just won't play directly.
   - Engine: Norns PolyPerc engine.
   - MIDI: Output on the selected MIDI port.